simon-zerisenay/Kmalae.ltd/README.md

 <h3> Review Service: </h3>

 The Review Service manages the review and rating system within the application.
 It allows both passengers and drivers to provide feedback and ratings after completing a ride.
 The service stores and processes the reviews, enabling users to make informed decisions when selecting future rides.

+The Review service handles users' reviews and ratings.
+The service receives reviews and ratings from both passengers and drivers.
+It then processes and stores it in the Reviews database.
+This service listens to data published by Match Rides Services.
+It also publishes the review and ratings under the passenger ID to be used by other services.

 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/Review.png" align="center" width="480" height="780" alt="redux" />
 	<br/>